Symptoms of breast cancer

 Breast cancer caused by an inherited mutated copy of either gene typically occurs in younger women and is often bilateral (in both breasts).

-Aside from cases of cancer caused by inherited mutated genes, most other times, breast cancers are unilateral.
-What this means is that breast cancers also occur on one breast.
+Aside from cases of cancer caused by inherited mutated genes, most breast cancers are unilateral.
+What this means is that breast cancer also occurs in one breast.

 Do men develop breast cancer too?